blastza/vaultbase-app/README.md

-# vaultbase-app
-A secure base for digital finance.

 # VaultBase 🏦

 VaultBase is a simple, full-stack banking system designed for learning and showcasing skills in modern backend and frontend development.
 It supports essential banking operations like user registration, account creation, deposits, withdrawals, and transaction history.